supremainc/BioStar2_device_SDK/ReadMe.md

 **Note**: Feature enhancements, updates, and resolved issues from previous releases are available to view in [Release Notes](http://kb.supremainc.com/bs2sdk./doku.php?id=en:release_note).

+### Version V2.7.2.12 released 12/11/2020:

+**New Features**

+* Supports screensaver activation (FaceStation 2, FaceStation F2)

+**1.** You can turn the screensaver on and off.
+FaceStation 2, FaceStation F2 only.
+* Refer to structure BS2DisplayConfig
+* Refer to API BS2_GetDisplayConfig
+* Refer to API BS2_SetDisplayConfig

+**2.** FaceStation F2 server matching support.
+(Card only)
+* Refer to API BS2_SetServerMatchingHandler
+* Refer to API BS2_VerifyUserFaceEx

+**Modified Features**

+**1.** Fixed an issue where devices could not connect normally when in Device to Server connection mode.

+**2.** In the process of unloading SDK through BS2_ReleaseContext, a problem that may not be normally unloaded due to a specific thread has been fixed.

+**3.** Body temperature measurement range has been modified.
+(30º ~ 45º => 1º ~ 45º)
+* Refer to structure BS2FaceConfigExt (thermalThresholdLow, thermalThresholdHigh)

+**4.** Fixed a problem where BS_SDK_ERROR_NOT_SUPPORTED or BS_SDK_ERROR_TIMEOUT error was returned  when enrolling a user with multiple image to FaceStation F2.
+* Refer to API BS2_EnrollUserFaceEx

+**5.** Fixed a problem in which a specific function was called from some devices except BioStation 2, but the BS_SDK_ERROR_TIMEOUT error was returned as a result value.
+* Refer to API BS2_ResetConfigExceptNetInfo

 ### V2.7.2.4 released 11/11/2020:

 **New Features**